quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting for the ack delay.

+When a sender when there are no inflight packets, no acknowledgements will be received for a single round trip in addition to whatever delay is caused by the Max Ack Delay and Ack-Eliciting Threshold values used by the receiver.
+It is RECOMMENDED the sender send an IMMEDIATE_ACK or ACK_FREQUENCY frame in this case to avoid sending for substantally more than a round trip without any congestion feedback or round trip time measurements.

 ## Burst Mitigation

 Receiving an acknowledgement can allow a sender to release new packets into the